ljpguimen/genetic-algorithm/README.txt

 python with some adjustments to get rid of any parts that were no longer used.

+How to run the genetic algorithm:

+1) Open Anaconda Prompt by pressing the windows key and typing "Anaconda Prompt"
+2) Navigate to the folder which contains GeneticAlgorithm.py (by using the "cd" and "dir" commands)
+3) Type "python GeneticAlgorithm.py"

 Note: if you want to optimize the lowest figure of merit instead of the highest, change